Bad Company (2002 film): Plot

 Hayes and Oakes meet with Vas and are able to steal the arming codes.
 Just as they close the deal, Vas' men double cross them with the rival buyer.
 When the rival dealers, who are part of a multi-national terrorist organization, learn they cannot detonate the bomb because of the missing codes, they kidnap Julie.
 Hayes gives himself up trying to save his girlfriend, and the terrorists get the codes back and arm the bomb.

 After interrogating one of the captured terrorists, they track the bomb to Grand Central Station.
 With the clock ticking, they locate the bomb and the terrorist leader Dragan Ađanić, who has started the countdown.
 Oakes rescues Hayes by killing two terrorists.
 As Hayes starts to enter the codes to disarm the bomb, Ađanić holds Julie hostage.
-In order to distract Ađanić, Hayes pretends to shoot Oakes, and they kill Ađanić by shooting him repeatedly.
+To distract Ađanić, Hayes pretends to shoot Oakes, and they kill Ađanić by shooting him repeatedly.
 Hayes is able to disarm the bomb just prior to detonation.

 Hayes visits his brother's grave.
 Later, Oakes approaches Hayes at his wedding to Julie and warns him that a dangerous criminal has escaped from prison and is seeking revenge on Kevin Pope, but since Kevin is dead and Hayes was impersonating him, the criminal thinks Hayes is Kevin.
 Hayes begins to panic and demands that Oakes protect him, but Oakes laughs as he reveals that it was only a joke and he really just came for the wedding.